FabienD0/E-Commerce-Project/README.md

 # E-Commerce Project

 My first group project was to build a full-stack complete online store.
-During this project, I learned a lot about decision-making,how to work with a team using Git and how to solve merge conflict.
+During this project, I learned a lot about decision making,how to work with a team using Git and how to solve merge conflict.

 React was used for the front end.
 Node.js and MongoDB for the back end.